spinnaker/spinnaker.github.io/concepts/pipelines/index.md

 ![](pipelines.png)

 Automation does not end with orchestrating only the steps of your release process.
-For many of your operational steps, the corresponding manipulationg of resources in the cloud in a supervised and safe manner usually entails a non-trivial set of steps, each of which need to be remediated in failure situations.
+For many of your operational steps, the corresponding manipulating of resources in the cloud in a supervised and safe manner usually entails a non-trivial set of steps, each of which need to be remediated in failure situations.
 For the full realization of confidence and the velocity that follows, each step in these complex orchestrations need to be addressed.

 ![](pipeline-tasks.png)